SZCOMPSCI/libraryDB/README.md

 ## Skills Demonstrated

--Java GUI development using Swing
+- Java GUI development using Swing
--Database design and SQL queries
+- Database design and SQL queries
--CRUD operations (Create, Read, Update, Delete) -Connecting a Java application to a MySQL database -Debugging and testing a desktop application
+- CRUD operations (Create, Read, Update, Delete)
+- Connecting a Java application to a MySQL database
+- Debugging and testing a desktop application

 ## License